 “Please, consider sharing with us how you care for the things in your wardrobe.
 Your clothes, shoes, and accessories always look pristine.”
 “Please talk about achieving a more polished appearance.
 I’m often underdressed.”
 “What style changes have you made in your sixties?”
 Thank you for your questions and comments.
 They inspire many of my posts.

-The details add up to a more polished look.
-I have adjusted my choices along with my birthdays.
-I now avoid black blouses for daytime, distressed clothing, marled colors, dark red lips, eyeliner or mascara on the lower lashline, higher than three-inch heels, bare legs, necklines that are too low, and ill-fitting jeans.
+I’ve adjusted my choices along with my birthdays.
+I now avoid black blouses for daytime, distressed clothing, marled colors, dark red lips, eyeliner or mascara on the lower lashline, higher than three-inch heels, bare legs, too low necklines and ill-fitting jeans.
 My iron gets used regularly.
 I wouldn’t dream of wearing a wrinkled shirt or pants.

 I do small loads of laundry and remove the garments before they are completely dry.
-I reshape them and hang them on my rolling rack to finish drying.
+Then, I reshape them and hang them on my rolling rack to finish drying.
 If something shrinks, pills, fades, loses shape, or gets stained, I donate it to a charity shop or the local textile recycling drop.
 Goodwill recycles textiles.

 I follow the one skin rule: only one animal print or reptile print embossed item per outfit.
-My veiny white legs and feet should not be on display in winter, so I wear nude (closest to the color of my skin) pantyhose (here) with light-colored shoes and black stockings with dark-colored shoes.
+My veiny white legs and feet should not be on display in winter, so I wear nude (closest to my skin color) pantyhose with light-colored shoes and black stockings with dark-colored shoes.

 I polish my smooth leather shoes, wallets, and bags as needed and always clean and dry items after wearing them on a rainy day.
 I check the weather before I get dressed so that I don’t wear white pants or suede shoes when it might rain.

 I’m careful not to overdo it with jewelry.
-A small pair of studs with a necklace is enough; never statement earrings and a bold necklace together.
+A small pair of studs with a necklace is enough, never statement earrings and a bold necklace.
 I try to relate the bag or belt hardware and buttons with my jewelry.
-Note how the burnished buttons on the jacket blend with the French Kande necklace here with the extender here.
+Note how the burnished buttons on the jacket blend with the necklace.